Aimar-Goni/AG_AIMedievalSim/README.md

 #### Documentation Sources

-1.  **Unreal Engine Documentation. *Behavior Trees*.
-Epic Games.** [https://docs.unrealengine.com/en-US/InteractiveExperiences/ArtificialIntelligence/BehaviorTrees/](https://docs.unrealengine.com/en-US/InteractiveExperiences/ArtificialIntelligence/BehaviorTrees/)
+1.  **. *Behavior Trees* (Epic Games, n.d.a).**
     *   **Summary:** The official UE documentation provides a comprehensive guide to using Behavior Trees, including explanations of node types, Blackboards, AI Controllers, and how they integrate with Pawns.
-    *   **Relevance & Application:** This was the go-to resource for the technical implementation of all AI behaviors.
+    *   **Relevance & Application:** This was the go-to resource for the technical implementation (Epic Games, n.d.a) of all AI behaviors.
 It guided the creation of custom C++ BT nodes like `UFlipBoolTask`, decorators like `UMS_BTDecorator_IsNightTime`, and services like `UMS_BTService_UpdateIdleStatus`.
-The correct way to override functions like `ExecuteTask` was learned directly from these pages.
+The correct way to override functions (Epic Games, n.d.a) like `ExecuteTask` was learned directly from these pages.
-    *   **Analysis & Influence:** The documentation's emphasis on creating custom nodes in C++ for performance and complex logic was key.
+    *   **Analysis & Influence:** The documentation's (Epic Games, n.d.a) emphasis on creating custom nodes in C++ for performance and complex logic was key.
 For example, `UMS_FindRandomWanderLocation` uses the `UMS_PathfindingSubsystem` to find a valid, unblocked node and sets it on the Blackboard.
 This involves engine/game-specific logic that is best handled in C++.

         ```cpp
         // UMS_FindRandomWanderLocation::ExecuteTask - getting a random node